uzitak161/Mono-Food-Code/README.md

 1. Once all of your docker containers are running and are done initializing, visit localhost:8080 to visit the appsmith page.
 2. Choose the Mono-Food project (must have access to Appsmith repo from owner)
-3. View/Edit/Deploy the UI as you see fit
+3. View/Edit/Deploy the UI as you see fit (see the Appsmith tutoorial for guidance )

+# Technical Overview:

+All of our data is created and managed via a MySql database called resterauntdb.
+Our database was designed from the following ER diagram.